 Recent mass shootings that have made national news headlines are a frightening reminder to us all of this “new normal.”
-Beyond those that have made national headlines, there are many more – sometimes more than one a day – for which the trauma is felt only locally.
+Beyond those that have made national headlines, there are many more incidence of gun violence – sometimes more than one a day – for which the trauma is felt only locally.

 We emotionally respond to these horrifying incidents with a sense of terror, fear for our own safety, and sadness for the victims and those who loved them.
 We ask ourselves, was it yet another random act of violence by a troubled individual, or was it inspired by hateful voices that fueled the flames of someone who felt alone, angry, and marginalized?

 Beyond our immediate gut reactions, we can expect media coverage to extend across our televisions, radios, computers, and mobile devices, as in any crisis.
 And we can expect that our kids, teenagers, and young adults will have varying levels of information about these tragic events, along with their own emotional reactions, questions, and concerns.

 How can parents, educators, and other caring adults help our young people process acts of gun violence in this moment, when we know they already feel vulnerable?
 How can we help them live with confidence and self-assurance in the world without constant fear that their everyday life is filled with imminent danger?
 How can we help them put these tragedies into some perspective?